samphamdotnetmicroservices02/Play.Infra/README.md

 kubectl version: kubectl (kube control) command comes from az or docker desktop, this verifies that you are able to use the CLI of Kubernetes.
 So, there is a, just like we have a CLI for .NET and a CLI for Azure, there is a CLI also for Kubernetes (kubectl).
-This command just verifies that things are working properly with Kubernetes. (run command az aks get-credentials to connect the cluster and after run this command)
+This command just verifies that things are working properly with Kubernetes. (run command az aks get-credentials to connect the cluster and after that, run this command)

 kubectl cluster-info: to check that things are working properly.
 This will give you a few more details about different components of Kubernetes like the Kubernetes control plane, core DNS, metric server